-As a part of the energy sector, we have a huge responsibility to our customers and Victoria, so there are a number of codes and guidelines we must follow.
+As a part of the energy sector, we have a large responsibility to our customers, employees and Victoria, so there are a number of codes and guidelines we must follow.

 To make sure we do our job properly, we need to comply with a range of licences, codes and rules.
 These codes and guidelines relate to the economic regulation of our businesses, our reliability, customer service, and health and safety.